deansher/Cy/README.md

 It was created by Dean Thompson.

-Achieving Social Synergy
+Achieving Coding Synergy
 ------------------------

-Cy is driving by the belief that the following ingredients are essential to social synergy:
+Cy is driving by the belief that the following ingredients are essential to coding synergy:

 - [Learnable Programming](http://worrydream.com/LearnableProgramming/), as envisioned by Bret Victor.